Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 1. Remote work positions are on the rise

 While demand for remote jobs is certainly growing, so is the supply.
 The Remote Work Statistics for 2019 report by FlexJobs showed that from 2016 to 2017 remote work grew a whopping 7.9%.
-Over the last five years, it has grown 44% and over the previous 10 years, 91%.
+Over the last five years, the remote workforce has grown 44% and over the previous 10 years, 91%.
 That’s a pretty big growth trend.
-Not all of these jobs are fully remote, but 69% of companies surveyed by Miro have at least one team member working remotely full-time.
+Not all of these jobs are fully remote, but 69% of companies surveyed by Miro have at least one team member working remotely full-time (and most have many more working remotely part-time).

 Remote work is clearly growing